kerron/tspp/README.md

-# jspp
+# tspp

-Algorithm in the c++ std library written in Typescript
+Algorithms in the c++ std library written in Typescript